What does a Data Engineer do every day? How is it different from Software Engineering?

 Migrate queries for logs ingestion

-This is a one-time project I worked on.
-We transitioned from Splunk to Azure Data Explorer to ingest logs continuously from connected machines.
+I worked on the migration from Splunk to Azure Data Explorer to ingest logs continuously from connected machines.
 I translated queries from Splunk QL to KQL (Kusto), added them to a Delta-Kusto project, updated configurations in our data pipeline, created a new connector, updated the configurations and references in our staging and warehouse projects.
 This project lasted about 6 months (half-time).

 Add linters to the SQL/dbt projects